 Why it's doneBy Mayo Clinic staff

-Prostate laser surgery helps reduce urinary symptoms in most men with BPH.
-BPH symptoms can include:
+Prostate laser surgery helps reduce urinary symptoms caused by BPH.
+Urinary symptoms caused by BPH can include:

 - Difficulty starting urination